meilisearch/specifications/README.md

 This repository provides a template for creating **feature specifications** for MeiliSearch.
 A feature specification is a written description of a feature that serves as a basis for development, design, and inter-team synchronization.

-A **Merged specification** represents a MeiliSearch feature implemented or ready to be.
-Specifications listed into the main branch act as a `source of truth`.
+A **Merged specification** represents a MeiliSearch feature that is implemented or ready to be.

 ---